Francionlj/Francionlj/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   🚀 Hello!
 I’m Francion Linhares Justino, a Data Scientist from Brazil with a strong focus on Artificial Intelligence and practical experience through academic projects.
-I have developed skills in SQL, Python, data analysis, visualization, and machine learning, applying them in various educational settings.
+I have developed skills in R, Python, data analysis, visualization, and machine learning, applying them in various educational settings.

   In addition to my technical expertise, I live in Brazil and am passionate about uncovering insights and solving real-world problems through data.